 - Decrease the use of electronic devices in the evening such as smartphones, tablet, laptop or computer.
 Various studies have shown that all of these act as caffeine and their usage is addictive.
 So, if you are not working on them, it’s better to switch off the electronic devices at least half an hour before sleeping.
-Because of these devices instead of relaxing your mind, they will revive or make your brain active forcing you to stay awake.
+These devices instead of relaxing your mind, will revive or make your brain active forcing you to stay awake.

 - Take a nice shower or warm bath before sleeping.
 A nice shower before sleep at night sends a message to the brain to help you feel relaxed and make you fall asleep easily.

 - Use lavender.
 The fragrance of Lavender helps to ease anxiety, make you feel relaxed and has a powerful effect on your mood thus helping you sleep easily.

 - Your room temperature should neither be too cold or too warm.
 Temperature fluctuations also affect your sleeping pattern.

 - Turn down the noise and light in your room.
 As these will decrease the release of melatonin hormone which helps us feel relaxed and sleepy.
 Dim lights however would work fine if you are unable to sleep in dark.